Stadium Australia: Early history

-The first sporting event held at the stadium was on 6 March 1999 when a then-record rugby league football crowd of 104,583 watched the NRL first round double-header, featuring Newcastle v Manly and Parramatta v St George Illawarra Dragons.
+The first sporting event held at the stadium was on 6 March 1999 when a then-record rugby league crowd of 104,583 watched the NRL first round double-header, featuring Newcastle v Manly and Parramatta v St George Illawarra Dragons.
 The attendance broke the old record of 102,569 set at the Odsal Stadium in Bradford, England for the Challenge Cup Final replay between Warrington and Halifax held on 5 May 1954.

-The first musical act held at the newly built stadium was the Bee Gees, consisting of Barry, Robin and Maurice Gibb, on March 27, 1999.
-The band had embarked on what would be their final world tour as a group before the death of Maurice, the tour ending in the newly built Olympic Stadium.
+The first concert at the stadium was the Bee Gees, on 27 March 1999.
+The band had embarked on what would be their final world tour before the death of Maurice Gibb, the tour ending in the newly built Olympic Stadium.
 The show was sold out with an attendance of 66,285.

-The stadium was not officially opened until 12 June 1999 when the Australian National Soccer team played the FIFA All Stars.
+The stadium was officially opened on 12 June 1999 when the Australian National Soccer team played the FIFA All Stars.
 Australia won the match 3–2 in front of a crowd of 88,101.
-Stadium Australia also played host to the national side's historic playoff win over Uruguay in November 2005, a victory which granted Australia FIFA World Cup qualification for only the second time in the country's history.
+Stadium Australia also played host to the national side's historic playoff win over Uruguay in November 2005, a victory which granted Australia FIFA World Cup qualification for only the second time.
 The event attracted a virtual capacity crowd of 82,698.

 The 1999 Bledisloe Cup rugby union match between Australia and New Zealand attracted a then-world record rugby union crowd of 107,042.
 In 2000, this was bettered when a near-capacity crowd of 109,874 (capacity at the time was 110,000) witnessed the "greatest ever rugby match" when a Jonah Lomu try sealed an All Blacks win over the Wallabies 39–35.
-The All Blacks had led 24-0 after 11 minutes only to see Australia draw level at 24–24 by halftime.

-An exhibition soccer match between the Australia national team and English club Manchester United was played on 18 July 1999.
-Manchester United defeated Australia 1–0 in front of 78,000 spectators.
+An exhibition soccer match between the Australia national team and English club Manchester United was played on 18 July 1999, with Manchester United winning 1–0 in front of 78,000 spectators.